 How We Chose the Best Furniture Rental Companies

-To choose the best furniture rental companies, we looked at the breadth and quality of services that each company offers for its monthly rental fees and considered how those services might fit into the life of an average consumer.
-CORT, one of the longest-standing furniture rental companies in the business, stood out for its variety of offerings—home and office furnishings, apartment hunting, relocation assistance, and more—as well as its commitment to sustainability and its flexibility in rental length.
+To choose the best furniture rental companies, we looked at the breadth and quality of services that each company offers for its fees and services.
+We considered how those services might fit into the life of an average consumer.
+CORT, one of the longest-standing furniture rental companies in the business, stood out for its variety of offerings—home and office furnishings, apartment hunting, relocation assistance, and more—as well as its commitment to sustainability and flexibility in rental length.
 Newcomer Feather, founded in 2017, offers month-to-month, single-item rentals alongside ongoing memberships, the latter of which caters to renters whose tastes change often or whose needs may shift due to rotating roommates or changes in address.

 Another startup, Oliver Space, is already making a name for itself in the Bay Area with stylish, pre-set packages for the bedroom, dining room, or living area.
 Aaron’s, a large national chain, offers lease-to-own deals that generally run for about two years, catering to those who want to buy big pieces of furniture but don’t want to put too much money down or weigh themselves down with debt.
-And companies like Brook Furniture Rentals will handle the whole decorating process for you in a few clicks, offering templates for varying budgets and tastes with options for color schemes and add-ons, too.
+While, companies like Brook Furniture Rentals will handle the whole decorating process for you in a few clicks, offering templates for varying budgets and tastes with options for color schemes and add-ons, too.

 Each of these companies was transparent about the price structure, responded quickly and attentively to questions and requests, and offered a variety of options for different budgets, tastes, and living situations.